-Last week I wrote about how even the smallest of improvements in latency can compound across complex architectures to create business value.
+Previously I wrote about how even the smallest of improvements in latency can compound across complex architectures to create business value.
 Today I’m diving a little deeper and will elaborate on why your connectivity strategy will become ever more critical to your business as your data volumes grow.

 What matters most to you?

 When we look at the impact of internet latency through a microscopic lens, it’s abundantly clear that real and significant benefits can be derived through architecture that fosters low latency, meaning you can ensure there is a consistent, repeatable architecture.

 With the improvements we explored in last week’s example, we found an extra 40 minutes a week that you could spend focusing on innovation or creating productivity enhancements driving increased employee engagement.
 Perhaps you want to drive better performance from your technology, giving your customers the best possible digital experience?
 Or perhaps you could simply use that extra time each day practising mindfulness and sharpening your focus?

 So far, all we’ve talked about is reducing latency and the benefits that brings.
 Yet, reducing network latency often has another significant and more directly attributable benefit – lower operating costs.
 According to Cisco, over the past five years, the amount of global IP traffic increased by a rate of 22%.
 Cisco also forecasts that by the end of 2020 Global IP traffic will reach an annual run rate of 2.3 Zettabytes, and by 2022 global IP traffic will reach a staggering 4.8 Zettabytes.
 It’s evident that there are no signs of this slowing down.